-(i) Energy Adjustment: The applicable PSC No. 9 energy component charge (on a cents/kWh basis, after adjustment to reflect total actual energy costs) will be credited on a monthly basis for all retail access customers by an amount equal to the lesser of the SC No. 11 Buy-Back energy rate and such applicable PSC No. 9 energy component charge.
+(i) Energy Adjustment: Subject to any program to encourage participation in the initial phase of the retail access program by small customers adopted pursuant to Section III.1.(iii), the applicable PSC No. ${\tt 9}$ energy component charge (on a cents/kWh basis, after adjustment to reflect total actual energy costs net of revenues received from sales of energy to LSEs) will be credited on a monthly basis for all retail access customers by an amount equal to the lesser of the SC No. 11 Buy-Back energy rate (including appropriate loss factors) or such applicable PSC No. 9 energy component charge.
 The remaining portion of the energy component charge included in the transportation/ delivery service rate (e.g., reliability-related and other unavoidable energy costs) would be subject to adjustment for actual costs as required.
-To the extent the energy tariff approved by FERC provides for the recovery of less than the full energy costs incurred by the Company other than the reliability-related and other unavoidable energy costs recovered by the Company through the transportation/delivery service charge, such shortfall shall be recovered from all retail access customers through the transportation/delivery service rate.
+To the extent the energy tariff approved by $\ensuremath{\mathsf{FERC}}$ provides for the recovery of less than the full energy costs incurred by the Company, including the reliability-related and other unavoidable energy costs, such shortfall shall be recovered from all retail access customers through the transportation/delivery service rate.

-(ii) Generation Capacity Adjustment: The applicable PSC No. 9 generation capacity component charge (on a \$/kW year basis) will be credited on an annual basis for all retail access customers by an amount equal to the ratio of: (1) the actual revenues to be received by Con Edison in such year from sales of capacity made available at auction, if any, including capacity sales to LSEs serving Con Edison delivery customers, plus estimated identifiable capacity-related savings, if any, resulting to the Company directly from the purchase of capacity by LSEs from third parties (excluding savings associated with contract terminations and reductions in capacity purchases from Hydro Quebec and I.P.3/Polletti), divided by (2) the total amount of capacity made available for sale at auction to LSEs; provided, however, that the total credit cannot exceed the then-current-applicable PSC No. 9 generation capacity component charge.
+(ii) Generation Capacity Adjustment: The applicable PSC No. 9 generation capacity component charge (on a \$/kW year basis) will be credited on an annual basis for all retail access customers by an amount equal to the ratio of: (1) the actual revenues to be received by Con Edison in such year from sales of capacity made available at auction, if any, including capacity sales to LSEs serving Con Edison delivery customers, plus estimated identifiable capacity-related savings, if any, resulting to the Company directly from the purchase of capacity by LSEs from third parties (excluding savings associated with contract terminations and reductions in capacity purchases from Hydro Quebec and I.P.3/Poletti), divided by (2) the total amount of capacity made available for sale at auction to LSEs; provided, however, that the total credit cannot exceed the then-current-applicable PSC No. 9 generation capacity component charge.
 To the extent the capacity tariff rate approved by FERC is less than the filed tariff rate, any resulting revenue shortfalls shall be recovered from all retail access customers through the transportation/delivery service rate.